Arturo Toscanini: Legacy

 In 1939, a school in New York was established in Toscanini's name.

 Beginning in 1963, NBC Radio broadcast a weekly series of programs entitled Toscanini: The Man Behind The Legend, commemorating Toscanini's years with the NBC Symphony Orchestra.
 The show, hosted by NBC announcer Ben Grauer, who had also hosted many of the original Toscanini broadcasts, featured interviews with members of the conductor's family, as well as musicians of the NBC Symphony, David Sarnoff, and noted classical musicians who had worked with the conductor, such as Giovanni Martinelli.
 It spotlighted partial or complete rebroadcasts of many of Toscanini's recordings.
 The program ran for at least three years, and did not feature any of the revisionist commentary about the conductor one finds so often today in magazines such as American Record Guide.
 The series was rebroadcast by PBS radio in the late 1970s.

 In 1986, the New York Public Library for the Performing Arts purchased the bulk of Toscanini's papers, scores and sound recordings from his heirs.
 Named The Toscanini Legacy, this vast collection contains thousands of letters, programs and various documents, over 1,800 scores and more than 400 hours of sound recordings.
 A finding aid for the scores and sound recordings is available on the library's website.
 In-house finding aids are available for other parts of the collection.
 The library also has many other collections that have Toscanini materials in them, such as the Bruno Walter papers, the Fiorello H. La Guardia papers, and a collection of material from Rose Bampton.

+In 1994, the Fondazione Arturo Toscanini (Arturo Toscanini Foundation) was created, a musical institution of the Emilia-Romagna Region operating with the support of the Italian Ministry of Cultural Heritage and Activities, and successor and natural evolution of the Association established in 1975 by the Municipalities and Provinces of Emilia-Romagna in 1977.
+The Foundation operates two different artistic ensembles: the Filarmonica Arturo Toscanini (Arturo Toscanini Philharmonic Orchestra), performing symphonic repertoire with major international soloists and conductors; and, the Orchestra dell’Emilia-Romagna Arturo Toscanini (Arturo Toscanini Orchestra of Emilia-Romagna), which acts both in regional and educational concert activity and in opera productions.
+As of January 2017, it moved to its new, multifunctional venue: the Centro di Produzione Musicale “Arturo Toscanini” (Arturo Toscanini Music Production Centre), located within the Parco Eridania in Parma, a few metres from the Auditorium Paganini, where concerts are held.
+An annual conducting competition is run, for new conductors.
+The Fondazione Arturo Toscanini also promotes the Toscanini Competition for young conductors, which began in 1985, and the twelfth edition of which occurs in 2026 on the 50th anniversary of the founding of the Arturo Toscanini Orchestra.